 This risk management guide, written for in-house lawyers in partnership with Ardea International, aims to provide a useful checklist when considering how to address the environmental risks relating to your organisation and to provide the tools to monitor compliance with the laws.

-This Practice Note explains what the terms ‘responsible business’; ‘corporate social responsibility’ (CSR), ‘sustainability’ and ‘environmental social governance’ (ESG) mean in the context of business.
-It sets out why in-house lawyers should understand these terms and how they can contribute to a company’s responsible business programme.
+This Practice Note explains what terms such as ‘responsible’ or ‘sustainable’ business’, ‘corporate social responsibility’ (CSR), ‘sustainability’ and ‘environmental social governance’ (ESG) mean in the context of business.
+It sets out why General Counsel (GC) working in-house, as well as their external advisors, should understand these terms and how they can contribute to a company’s responsible business programme.
 It was produced in partnership with Ardea International and is part of a series on corporate responsibility.
-It provides examples of good business practice and some practical steps to develop responsible business.
+It provides examples of good business practice and some practical steps to developing sustainable business.

 This Practice Note outlines the use of sustainability indicators and goals.
 It covers the origin and history of sustainable development indicators (SDIs), SDIs in the UK and the sustainable development goals (SDGs), including what they are, how are they implemented and monitored, and what lawyers need to know about the SDGs.